drewstewart/jbake/README.md

 1. This is a maven project.
 Import it into your IDE (IntelliJ if you appreciate a real IDE, Eclipse if you dont').
 2. Add `/lib/liqp-0.6.1.jar` as a project dependency.
 Its not hosted on maven central, you could add it to a local mavan repository but thats for you to google.
+3. You will need to provide the document project path as a runtime argument or it will explode.
+Alternatively, -h for help or -s for server mode.
 3. Make -> Run

 ## Updating the runtime